St. John’s Church, Brandon &

 St. Catherine’s Church, New Brancepeth

-Services have been taking place in St. John’s since
+Services are now taking place in St. John’s and at St.

 The Eucharist services will be shorter than normal with no

 St. John’s: Sundays – 9.45 am